Live Capture and In-Stream Debugging

 Edge Delta Debug Destination Page

-View data item samples captured by all your Debug destination nodes.
+View data item samples captured by Debug destination nodes for pipeline troubleshooting.